Dispute Resolution Counsel, Hong Kong SAR

 - advising global financial institutions in investigations into historic-pricing and disclosure practices in Singapore and Hong Kong

-- multiple multinationals: representing in connection with US DOJ FCPA investigations into activities in high risk jurisdictions
+- representing multinationals in connection with US DOJ FCPA investigations into activities in high risk jurisdictions

 - acting on compliance consultant team for global construction company arising from US DOJ and EPA Clean Air Act resolutions

 Michael regularly speaks at seminars about financial crime and regulatory matters, including the below:

 - Panelist, Regulatory Inspections & Investigations in Hong Kong, Linklaters Webinar, November 17, 2020

 - Panelist, US economic sanctions - Navigating the rocky shoals to minimise impacts on your business, Linklaters Webinar, July 22, 2020